 As part of this activity, the FAST programme provides a budget of HKD 120 million to the FinTech sector.
 It aims to support the creation of up to 1,000 new jobs.
 Hong Kong Cyberport Management Company runs the FAST programme.

 Brought to you by Velotrade, a marketplace for corporates to access financing.

 Why Trade Finance is Key

-This approach has left the global trade sector without a solid financial base to kickstart the economy and international trade after the crisis is over.
+This approach has left the global trade sector without a solid financial base to kickstart the economy and international trade post the crisis.

 In response, Fintech players are stepping up with alternative financing solutions so that SMEs in the import and export industry can access the funding required.